klia22/Bedrock-bad-RNG-seed/README.md

 Seed: 1000686894 produces second output: 1

-The first 2 seeds are diagnolly repeating seeds
+The first 2 seeds are diagonally repeating seeds
 The last 2 seeds are vertically repeating mineshafts

 All these results have been found before online, there were no other seeds that were not found before, this script verfied they were the only ones existing.